Healthcare in India

-Expats should also consider paying extra for a more comprehensive policy, especially if they plan on travelling around the country.
-Some international insurance providers aren't recognised by Indian hospitals, and in these cases expats will have to pay cash out of pocket.
+Some international insurance providers may not be recognised by Indian hospitals, and in these cases expats will have to pay cash out of pocket.
 If this does happen, keeping all the necessary paperwork is essential if they want to be reimbursed by their insurer.

 Pharmacies in India